 Jackson Hole float trips inside GTNP

-Authorized concessionaires run their Grand Teton float trips on a pristine 10-mile section beginning at Dead Man’s Bar and ending in Moose Landing.
-You’re inside Grand Teton National Park enjoying head-on, panoramic views of the Tetons the entire time.
+Authorized concessionaires run their Grand Teton float trips on a 10-mile section beginning at Dead Man’s Bar and ending in Moose Landing.
+You’re inside the national park enjoying head-on, panoramic views of the Tetons the entire time.
 I can’t imagine a Snake River float trip any other way!

 Can you think of any things to do in Grand Teton National Park that could possibly be better?!

-The other best Snake River float trip outfitters operate their tours on a stretch that’s just south of GTNP, through mostly private land.
-I’m sure it’s beautiful — this is Jackson Hole, after all — but there’s no way it compares.
+The other best Snake River float trip outfitters operate their tours on a stretch just south of GTNP, through mostly private land.
+It’s beautiful — this is Jackson Hole, after all — but it just doesn’t compare.

 Eight companies are listed as authorized concessionaires for Jackson Hole float trips, but several are private guest ranches.
 I consistently came across three names in my research: